 Largo 16 Ottobre 1943

-At dawn on October 16th 1943, 1,024 Roman Jews, including 200 children, were rounded in the piazza, on the orders of the Nazis.
+At dawn on October 16th 1943, 1,023 Roman Jews, including 200 children, were rounded up in the piazza, on the orders of the Nazis, who had occupied the city the previous month.
 Two days later they were sent in a sealed train to Auschwitz.
-Only 16 people survived: 15 men and one woman.
+Only 16 people survived, 15 men and one woman.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private walking tours of Rome.